 Since 1985, Pamela S. Wynn has handled step-parent adoptions, foster parent adoptions and close relative adoptions, as well as re-finalization and domestication of foreign adoptions.
-Reflecting the changing nature of families, Pamela is ready to finalize second parent adoptions for today’s modern families.
+Pamela has been a leader in finalizing second parent adoption petitions for gay and lesbian couples in our community.

 Pamela’s practice also includes newborn independent adoptions on a limited basis.
-Please call the Boynton Beach law office or use the email form for more information on newborn adoption.
+Please call the office or use the email form for more information on newborn adoption.

 Choosing An Adoption Attorney